844.520.6993

 Why Bartenders Need Insurance

-It’s no secret that alcohol consumption can be dangerous.
-In some states, if a bartender over-served a patron and that person goes on to drive drunk and cause an accident, damage the venue’s property, or injure another person, the bartender can be held responsible for the costs associated with those claims.
+It’s no secret that drinking alcohol can be dangerous, but it can also have major consequences for everybody involved.
+If a bartender overserves a patron or forgets to ID an underage customer who goes on to drive drunk and cause an accident, the bartender can be held responsible for the cost of those claims.

 Step 2: Identify Your Coverage Needs

-You need to have general liability coverage before purchasing liquor liability insurance.
-General liability insurance safeguards your business from claims relating to property damage and third-party bodily injury.
+You need to have general liability coverage before buying liquor liability insurance.
+General liability insurance safeguards your business from claims relating to property damage and bodily injury to others.

-However, it’s important to note that general liability insurance does not cover alcohol-related claims, which is why bartenders need to have liquor liability insurance as well.
+General liability insurance does not cover alcohol-related claims, so bartenders also need liquor liability insurance.
 Insurance Canopy’s bartender insurance policy bundles general liability and liquor liability insurance to make it easier to protect your business.

 Before you move on to the application, consider how high your liquor liability coverage limits need to be.
-A limit is the maximum amount Insurance Canopy will pay out for something your policy covers.
+Your application will ask you to choose between three limits:

 • $100,000 Occurrence / $300,000 Aggregate